KenethGarcia/ClassiPyGRB/JOSS_Docs/paper.md

 - Intuitive graphic interface.
 - It is possible to add either of the two features to the t-SNE maps or to visualize the raw data.
-- Manupulation of the t-SNE parameters.
+- Manipulation of the t-SNE parameters.
 - Visualization of the light curves from the events with and without noise-reduction.
 - There is the possibility of working only on the desired bands of Swift/BAT.
 - Specific events can be searched for and highlighted on the display.